Flight Delay Compensation up to 600€ under EU law

 Flight departure delays

-If your flight delays at departure, you are eligible for “Right to Care”.
+If there’s delay at departure, you are eligible for “Right to Care”.

 The airline must offer: